cornell-brg/torng-uecgra-scripts-hpca2021/README.md

 also improving performance (1.35–3.38×) or energy efficiency (up to 1.53×) compared to a RISC-V core.

-**Artifact**: In this repository we provide the analytical model and a docker image that contains the compiler pass and RTL source code we used in the paper.
-To play with the analytical modeling and compiler power-mapping pass, refer to the README.md file under the `uecgra-analytical-model` directory.
-To run the compiler pass and RTL simulations, refer to the README.md file under the `uecgra-docker-image` directory for detailed instructions.
+**Artifact** - In this repository we have released our analytical performance and energy model (used for both analytical design-space exploration and for our compiler power-mapping pass).
+We have also released a docker image with our CGRA compiler and the RTL source code we used in the paper.

 Directory Organization
 --------------------------------------------------------------------------